gitter-badger/tangramjs/README.md

 ### factory._val(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for an **non-enumerable**, **non-writable** property.
+Creates a new factory by extending the factory on which this method is called with a new descriptor for a **non-enumerable**, **non-writable** property.

 ### factory._var(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for an **non-enumerable**, **writable** property.
+Creates a new factory by extending the factory on which this method is called with a new descriptor for a **non-enumerable**, **writable** property.

 ### factory.ext(otherFactory)